Classically Frustrated Magnets, Symmetries and $\mathbb Z_2$-Equivariant Topology: The Topological Classification

-In the absence of time-reversal symmetry, one classifies through the higher homotopy groups of complex Stiefel manifolds $\pi_d\l(V_{m-\abs{\nu}}\l(\C^m\r)\r)$.
-These homotopy groups are displayed in \Cref{tab:Homotopy groups of complex Stiefel manifolds} up until dimension $d = 6$ and $\abs{\nu} = 3$ for which the first trivial row appears.
+In the absence of time-reversal symmetry, one classifies through the homotopy groups of complex Stiefel manifolds $\pi_d\l(V_{m-\abs{\nu}}\l(\C^m\r)\r)$.
+These homotopy groups are displayed in \Cref{tab:Homotopy groups of complex Stiefel manifolds} up to dimensions $d = 6$ and $\abs{\nu} = 3$ for which the first trivial row appears.